chrfrenning/upgraded-umbrella/README.md

 command line can be used to enable cache in the server.
 The flags can also be used to notify the client that server contains cache.

-## 3 Client-Side Caching
+## 3 client.Client-Side Caching
-• The Client also maintains a cache.
-The cache can store the results returned by the Server.The Client-Side Cache can store upto 45 results.
+• The client.Client also maintains a cache.
+The cache can store the results returned by the server.Server.The client.Client-Side Cache can store upto 45 results.
-• If the Clide-Side Cache is enabled, then the Client should check the cache to respond to the query.
-If the information is not present in the cache, then it can send request to the Server.
+• If the Clide-Side Cache is enabled, then the client.Client should check the cache to respond to the query.
+If the information is not present in the cache, then it can send request to the server.Server.
-• The Client can only save and update the cache per request it receives in real-time.
+• The client.Client can only save and update the cache per request it receives in real-time.
-Meaning that at the very beginning the cache is empty and the Client do not perform any pre-processing on the dataset!
+Meaning that at the very beginning the cache is empty and the client.Client do not perform any pre-processing on the dataset!
 • Cache will be updated dynamically and the information that Clients keep in cache exceed the limit, they will release the least recently used entry from their memory and